Notes on the Geography of Thailand: Bangkok

 The name wat comes from a Sanskrit word for a "dwelling for pupils;" po, from Sanskrit bodhi, "enlightenment."
 The multiple gables indicate high rank.
-The distinctive chofa finial represents the head of Garuda, the half-man and half-eagle who is the mount of Vishnu and associated with the Thai monarch.
-Garuda's wings are represented by the end boards of the gables.
+The distinctive chofa finial represents the head of Garuda, the half-man, half-eagle being who is the mount of Vishnu and associated with the Thai monarch.
+Garuda's wings are represented by the boards of the gables.
 The hang hong ("swan tail") finials rising lower on the gables represent the heads of serpents, nagas, seized by Garuda; the comb-like teeth of the end boards (bai raka) represent naga scales.
 In short, the king seizes his enemies.

-Inside the bot or assembly hall (Sanskrit chaitya) at Wat Po.
+Interior of the bot or assembly hall (Sanskrit chaitya) at Wat Po.
 Rama I's ashes are under the image of the Buddha, which is of gilt bronze.
 Images of Buddha's eight disciples are on the altar tiers.

-Wat Po is still very active: monks chanting.
+Wat Po is still active.

 Outside the bot is a set of chedis, stupas commemorating Thai kings.
 Four stand in this cluster: they include a green one built by Rama I and on the axis of the bot, two white and yellow ones by Rama III and a blue one by Mongkut, Rama IV.